luthfiarifin/forui_vibe_coding_playground/README.md

 ## 📋 Project Overview

 The Smart City Energy Tracker is a comprehensive dashboard application designed for grid operators, urban planners, and city officials to monitor and manage smart city energy infrastructure.
-The application provides real-time insights into power generation, consumption, device status, and system efficiency.
+The application provides real-time insights into power generation, consumption, device status, and system efficiency with adaptive navigation patterns optimized for each device type.

 ### 🎯 Key Features